Christmastide at Kentwell

 Charles Dickens - A Christmas Carol

 Charles Dickens gave public readings of many of his works, of which A Christmas Carol was especially popular, particularly at this season of the year.
-Kentwell presents its own Mr Dickens reading an abridgement of that tale assisted by our Scrooge and a tableaux using clever Victorian illusions to bring the story of the ghosts and spirits to life and to confound viewers.
+Kentwell presents an abridgement of 'A Christmas Carol', narrated by Mr Dickens himself.
+He is assisted by Scrooge and other characters to produce a performance using clever Victorian illusions which bring the story of the ghosts and spirits to life, and which confound and entertain the audience.

 Making Christmas Items

 In those days, most families made their own decorations.
 Under skilled guidance, visitors and their children will be able to make a whole range of traditional and simple Christmas items to take home and hang on their own tree.

 The Tudor Stables becomes a magical Christmas Courtyard, with a large, lit Christmas Tree as the focal point.
 This is the romantic location for the Carols by Lanternlight, at the end of the day, as well as home to family activities during the daytime.

 Visitors may visit our Finnish Father Christmas in his atmospheric ancient Cottage to tell him their wishes and for young children to receive a present.

 Our family visited Kentwell on Sunday.
 What a superb time we had.
 Everything was just beautifully done - and so delightful to find something that had not been homogenised for the commercial market.
 I'd like to thank and congratulate your volunteers - a truly lovely glimpse of an olde Christmas.
 And as for Father Christmas... he is the best FC ever (even if my 4 year old went shy)!

 Thank you for a great day - Ursula

 Please do not think that Kentwell is just a fair weather visit - we carry on whatever the weather.

 Most people arrive early in their time-band and aim to spend most of the day here - there is so much to do and see.